 This blog was updated on 04/08/2016 with links to latest industry examples, and research.
 Give it a read for fresh insights on writing eCommerce product descriptions that sell.

 The best eCommerce descriptions create an impression at once.
-They communicate value, get people excited, and make them switch from browsing mode to paying customers instantly.
+They communicate value, get people excited, and make them switch from visitors to customers instantly.

 Realize that your potential customers cannot touch or feel the product.
-So, the responsibility of identifying and addressing the needs and expectations of your target audience relies on your copy to a great extent.
+So, the responsibility of identifying and addressing the needs and expectations of your target audience rests on your copy.

-8 Quick Tips to Write Distinctive Product Descriptions that Sell Like Hotcakes
+8 Quick Tips to Write Distinctive Product Descriptions That Sell

 1. Speak to Your Target Audience

 Should your voice be serious and formal, or casual and funky?
-Should you emphasize your descriptions on the technical aspects of the product, or should you concentrate more on its looks?
+Should you emphasize the technical aspects of the product in your descriptions or concentrate more on its aesthetics?

-Understanding main considerations of your ideal customer is the most crucial to make them relate with your descriptions and buy your products.
-Once you know who your target audience is, you can then know which voice or personality should you take up to communicate with them.
+Understanding the main considerations of your customers is most crucial to make them relate with your descriptions and buy your products.
+Once you know who your target audience is, you can decide which voice or personality you should take up to communicate with them.

 The J. Peterman Company is an apparel website that celebrates vintage fashion.
 The dreamy descriptions on their website perfectly matches with the taste of classic fashion lovers.